MGDSStudio/Processing_multiplatform_project_template/README.md

 WHAT YOU SHOULD DO BEFORE START TO CREATE YOUR PROCESSING APPLICATION/GAME:

-1) Setup JDK in the preferences of the IDE.
+1) Setup JDK in the preferences of the Gradle in the IDE.
 You can download the same JDK, that is used in this project or download any JDK.
 The version must be 1.8 or more.
+2) Setup the same JDK in File->Project Structure->SDK:
-2) Create file local.properties
+3) Create file local.properties
-3) Add line: sdk.dir=C\:\\Software\\Libraries\\Android.
+4) Add line: sdk.dir=C\:\\Software\\Libraries\\Android.
 Use your path to the Android SDK folder.
-4) Rebuild the project
+5) Rebuild the project

 WHAT SHOULD YOU DO TO LAUNCH THE DESKTOP VERSION: